Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2023/japan-sakura.md

 > Knowledge and culture exchanged<br>
 > Memories to last a lifetime

-_Note: This is a work in progress.
-Major edits pending._

 ## Introduction

-Sometime when I was interning at Optiver, an innocent-looking email dropped into my Inbox
+Sometime when I was interning in Summer, an innocent-looking email dropped into my Inbox

 ![Japan email](/articles/2023/res/japan_email.png)

+It's premise was comically simple, in a way that reminded me of lottery ads on
-It's premise was simple: _form bharo aur jeeto Japan jaane ka mauka!_ (Fill this form and win a trip to Japan!)
+TV: _form bharo aur jeeto Japan jaane ka mauka!_ (Fill this form and win a trip to Japan!)

 Not thinking much, I filled it in.
-It took about 10 minutes to do so.
+It took all of 10 minutes to do so.
 IITD being IITD, I knew my chances were slim, because they would inevitably CG sort the candidates and my CG was far from spectacular.